GALLEN COMMUNITY SCHOOL FERBANE SCHOOL SELF EVALUATION

 Gallen CS is a rural community School with an enrolment of 378 students and 35 teachers.
 We provide a varied curriculum including Junior Certificate, TY and Leaving Certificate programmes.
 We also have an ASD unit with 18 students of varying abilities.

 Teachers in groups of three and four discussed teaching and learning in our school.
-The following observations from each group were shared:

 - Students need to learn how to learn and could be more engaged.